In this Article

 - Checking the thyroid function every six to eight weeks during pregnancy.

 - Monitoring the levels of the thyroid-stimulating hormone (TSH) to maintain steady hormone levels in the blood.
 Your doctor may also adjust medication according to these levels during each check.

 Here’s what you can do on your part:

 - Don’t be alarmed if your doctor increases medication up to 50% in the dosage of the pill.
 During pregnancy, your body needs double the amount of thyroid hormone as you are providing it to your unborn baby as well.

-- Make sure to take the exact dose prescribed by your doctor – not more, not less.
-Each little action you take may have a huge consequence on your baby, so keep that in mind.
+- Make sure to take the exact dose prescribed by your doctor—not more, not less.
+Each little action you take may have a huge consequence on your baby, so be very careful.

 - Lastly, don’t worry.
 The medication is entirely safe, and both mother and child will not be harmed.